David Cameron: Constitutional referendums

+As a part of the deal to enter into coalition with the Liberal Democrats, the Conservatives pledged to hold a referendum on an 2011 alternative voting system.
+The referendum was held in May 2011 and proposed replacing the current first-past-the-post voting system with an alternative voting system, it was defeated at the polls and later go on to be a catalyst for the fall of the Liberal Democrats.
 Cameron agreed to holding the 2014 Scottish independence referendum and eliminated the "devomax" option from the ballot for a straight out yes or no vote.
 His support for the successful Better Together campaign extended to making a successful request to the Queen to intervene.
-He had also backed a successful campaign to retain the status quo in a referendum on changing the voting system held at the request of his coalition partners.
+He had also backed a successful campaign to retain the status quo in a referendum on changing the voting system, held at the request of his coalition partners.
 The 2016 referendum on the UK's membership of the European Union meant that his tenure as British prime minister saw an unprecedented three referendums on the UK's constitutional future.